 - children and

-specifically- have been either settled before trial or dealt with at trial by an order from the judge.
-The terms of your settlement or rendition of the judge’s orders must be laid out in a document called the final decree of divorce.
-Typically the petitioner’s attorney will draft the Decree and then send it to the Respondent for their review.
+Specifically- they have been either settled before trial or dealt with by an order from the judge.
+The terms of your settlement or rendition of the judge's orders must be laid out in a document called the final Decree of divorce.
+Typically the Petitioner's attorney will draft the Decree and then send it to the Respondent for their review.

-Once both sides can agree on how the Decree will look, the parties will sign along with their attorneys.
+Once both sides agree on how the Decree will look, the parties will sign along with their attorneys.
 The Petitioner will file the Decree with the court and appear for a short hearing in front of the judge.
-The judge will want to make sure all issues have been disposed of in the hearing called a “prove up hearing”.
-Once the judge approves of and signs your order you are officially divorced.
+The judge will want to make sure all issues have been disposed of in the hearing called a "prove-up hearing."
+You are officially divorced once the judge approves and signs your order.

 Dividing property in a divorce- the subject of tomorrow's blog post

-The Law Office of Bryan Fagan, PLLC appreciates your time in discussing the subject of family lawcourts and divorce with us.
-Come on back tomorrow to read more about the divorce, specifically how your property will be divided in a potential divorce case.
+The Law Office of Bryan Fagan, PLLC, appreciates your time discussing the issue of family law courts and divorce with us.
+Come back tomorrow to read more about the divorce, specifically how your property will be divided in a potential divorce case.